The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Status Quo Is God: It took thirteen years, but she finally got her original powers back and was cured of her vampirism by Quentin Quire in Generation X #86.

-- Super-Cute Superpowers: Jubilee, whose powers have been described as "sparkles" or "fireworks" (when she still had the power).
+- Super-Cute Superpowers: Jubilee, whose powers have been described as "sparkles" or "fireworks."

-- Supernaturally Young Parent: Finds and adopts a baby in Europe despite (permanently, due to being a vampire) being 17.
+- Supernaturally Young Parent: Finds and adopts a baby in Europe despite (permanently, due to being a vampire at the time) being 17.

 - Totally Radical: She even says "totally like radical" in Uncanny X-Men #247.
 It's so much worse in Generation X, where pretty much all the teens on the team were guilty of speaking this way.